OpenBB-finance/OpenBB/website/content/terminal/menus/stocks/screener.md

 | head_shoulders         |           chart formation that predicts a bullish-to-bearish trend reversal |
 | head_shoulders_inverse |           chart formation that predicts a bearish-to-bullish trend reversal |

 These signals offer a good starting point, and results can be narrowed by creating a custom preset with defined parameters.
 Place new presets (which are text files saved as an `.ini` type) in the OpenBBUserData folder: `~/OpenBBUserData/presets/stocks/screener`.
 Files saved here will populate as a choice the next time the Terminal is launched.
+Changes to an existing file (same filename) are reflected the next time that screener preset is run, a restart is not required once the preset has been recognized.

 The next section provides guidance for using and creating presets.

+:::note

-:::note Refer to the template file [here](https://github.com/OpenBB-finance/OpenBBTerminal/files/11153280/all_parameters.txt) for all of the available parameters and accepted values.
+- Refer to the template file [here](https://github.com/OpenBB-finance/OpenBBTerminal/files/11153280/all_parameters.txt) for all of the available parameters and accepted values.

-All of the included presets can be viewed online [here](https://github.com/OpenBB-finance/OpenBBTerminal/tree/main/openbb_terminal/miscellaneous/stocks/screener)
+- All of the included presets can be viewed online [here](https://github.com/OpenBB-finance/OpenBBTerminal/tree/main/openbb_terminal/miscellaneous/stocks/screener)

 :::

 Preset parameters are grouped into major categories: